 Best Mini-ITX Alternative:

 Not everyone wants a large-sized desktop PC.
 And since the MSI board above is ATX, here’s a mini-ITX X299 motherboard.
 ASRock X299E-ITX AC is here because it is able to support almost the same features as its larger counterparts – with a few physical limitations.
-With SO-DIMMs you continue getting quad channel memory, using VROC you can RAID all three SSDs without bottleneck problems, and finally overclock the newer processors without VRM throttling given that you have worked up the airflow that way.
+With SO-DIMMs you continue getting quad-channel memory, using VROC you can RAID all three SSDs without bottleneck problems, and finally overclock the newer processors without VRM throttling given that you have worked up the airflow that way.
 There is one major downside though, it doesn’t have any 16 lane CPUs supported.
-Which means Kaby Lake X CPUs are out of question.
+This means Kaby Lake X CPUs are out of the question.

 Best Overall X299 Motherboard

 An overall high-end product needs to cover a variety of areas and aesthetics is one of them.
 Gigabyte forces its way there with impressive digital RGB support.
 But there’s more, a lot more.
 In order to fully justify the high price, the AORUS Gaming 7 packs the best VRM so far, making it most effective against heat.

 There also is a Pro version of the Gaming 7, and in all honesty, it does a few things better than this one.
 However, for our overall best category, we have to pick a product that covers more areas too and that includes pricing as well.
 That being said, Gaming 7 is much more cost-effective than even the X299 AORUS Gaming 9.

 The VRM, despite not being as good as that of the Gaming 7 PRO, is abundantly better than other similarly priced motherboards.
 You get top-quality inductors to reduce heat production, there also is a heat pipe and two heatsinks with one at the back.
 There also are dedicated overclocking features like activated XMP and since it carries the same BIOS and VRM as the Gaming 9, we see the same overclock potential.